top of page

 Summer Professional Development: Creating a Foundation of Teacher Relationships

-Learn how schools can use summer professional development to building staff relationships, creating the foundation for a strong school culture and successful learning environment.
-Teachers build cultural competencies to mitigate biases when working with peers and students who have different lived experiences from their own.
+Learn how schools can use professional development to build staff relationships and create the foundation for a successful learning environment.
+This guide shows how leaders can help teachers build cultural competencies to mitigate bias when working with peers and students who have different lived experiences from their own.

 bottom of page